kahunacohen/real-world-fp/README.md

 const yell = compose(upper, exclaim);
 yell("get out") // "GET OUT!"
 ```
+`yell` receives a string, appends an exlaimation point, then passes that returned string to `upper` which makes it all uppercase.

 There's more to function composition than this, but these are the basics.
 It allows you to write small, focused functions
 to build larger functions.
 The fact that `exclaim` and `upper` are pure functions makes this composition